weaver/jquery-value/README.md

 # jQuery Value #

 A jQuery plugin that `.value()`, an extensible version of `.val()`.

-This is very useful when using several complex javascript input widgets together.
+This plugin is very useful for building apps that use several complex javascript input widgets together.
 Features include:

   + Adds `.get()` and `.set()` hooks to any DOM element.
   + Falls back to `.val()`: safe to use anywhere you'd normally use `.val()`